 Student Success & Equity

 This module covers topics from the Student Success Act of 2012, Senate Bill 1456, including utilizing student services in individual education planning, monitoring student progress, and improving completion and transfer rates.
 Other sessions cover assessing institutional effectiveness using various reports and community advocacy with stakeholders.

-“The governing board has a program for board development and new member orientation.” – WASC Accreditation Standard IV.C.9
+“The governing board has an ongoing training program for board development, including new member orientation.” – WASC Accreditation Standard IV.C.9

 Participants attend sessions in each of the eight (8) competencies which define the roles and responsibilities of governance boards and provide tools that keep efforts focused on student learning.

 - In 24 months complete a minimum of three (3) sessions per competency, one (1) each of Brown Act and Ethics training plus eight (8) sessions in competencies of choice (27 sessions total) and;

 - Submit a completed Track Your Progress form for review.

 Upon verification of program completion, receive a Certificate of Participation.